xdy/twodsix-foundryvtt/CONTRIBUTING.md

 If you see an already existing issue you would like to tackle, ask about it on the [Discord](https://discord.gg/VNFUvjv) first.

-Likewise, if you need further guidance, try the [Discord](https://discord.gg/VNFUvjv)
+Likewise, if you need further guidance, try the [Discord](https://discord.gg/VNFUvjv).

 Do note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
 (TL/DR: [Be excellent to each other!](https://www.youtube.com/watch?v=rph_1DODXDU))

 ## To contribute translations
-Either post a completed translation file for your language on the [Discord](https://discord.gg/VNFUvjv) (e.g. by copying en.json to xx.json (replacing xx with the language code of the language you want to translate t9), and translating only the text to the right of the colon for each line), or if you are comfortable with it, after translating, instead of sending the file, make a Pull Request, making sure to also add your system to "languages" in system.json before you do the Pull Request.
+Either post a completed translation file for your language on the [Discord](https://discord.gg/VNFUvjv) (e.g. by copying en.json to xx.json (replacing xx with the language code of the language you want to translate to), and translating only the text to the right of the colon for each line), or if you are comfortable with it, after translating, instead of sending the file, make a Pull Request, making sure to also add your system to "languages" in system.json before you do the Pull Request.
 (See below for instructions).

 ## How to set up for development
 1. Fork project in github